Japan Typhoon Season: How to Prepare for a Disaster

 Tropical storms, which arise from tropical depressions, are called "typhoons" in Japan and Eastern Asia.
 They are also called "hurricanes" in North and Central America, and "cyclones" in other regions.
 Keep reading to find out how to know early when a typhoon is approaching, and how to stay safe until it passes.

 Typhoon Categories by Wind Speed

 The classification of a typhoon is dependent on its wind speed and strength.

-In Japan, a tropical depression with the maximum wind speed (MWS) faster than 38mph is called "Taifu".
-Internationally, any tropical depression with a maximum wind speed of 73mph or faster is referred to as a "Typhoon."
+In Japan, a tropical depression with the maximum wind speed (MWS) faster than 38mph is called "Taifū".
+Internationally, any tropical depressions with a maximum wind speed of 78mph or faster is referred to as a "Typhoon" (hurricane, cyclone).